Jordan231111/PSoftDoc/README.md

      ```
 3. **Submit and Grade on Submitty**:
    - Push your changes and click **Grade My Repository** to test your code on Submitty.
+4. **Troubleshooting**:
+   - If you see "Invalid source release: 21", update your IDE's Java version in Settings → Build, Execution, Deployment → Build Tools → Gradle → Gradle JVM.

 ---